 used alone or combined with other natural cleaning products such as

 baking soda, borax, and/or washing soda to make a variety of more gregarious

-Pure Soap Flakes are a perfect base for making liquid
+Pure Soap Flakes are perfect for making semi-soft, cream, and liquid

-soaps by adding purified water to a desired viscosity.
+soaps by adding the right amount of purified water for a desired viscosity.
 Soaps that are

 made to be liquid from the start use Potassium Hydroxide for saponification

 and have a residue in the end product.
 That residue can be harmful to

 sensitive skin and can acquire in natural fibers over time, such as

 and natural fabrics with Pure Soap Flakes?
 Wools, silks,